petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 1. Choose the number of extra instances to be created.
 1. Toggle the switch to enable or disable manual scaling.

 With manual scaling enabled, Liferay Cloud creates the requested number of instances.
-This might take a couple minutes.
+This might take a few minutes.
 The extra instances stay up as long as manual scaling remains enabled.

 ![Enable or disable manual scaling from your service's Scale tab.](./scaling-the-liferay-service/images/02.png)